CaTS-Bench: Can Language Models Describe Time Series?: Quality Validation

 \subsubsection{Latent Similarities}

 We further assessed whether Gemini-generated captions introduce systematic stylistic or linguistic bias.
-Results across multiple embedding models show minimal template reliance and high diversity.
-We performed $\sim8M$ pairwise comparisons across $4005$ captions using nine embedding models (Table~\ref{tab:cross-domain}).
+Results across multiple embedding models with different dimensions (Dim) show minimal template reliance and high diversity, consistent with prior work on linguistic convergence between AI and humans~\citep{wilkenfeld2022ai} We perform $\sim8M$ pairwise comparisons in the $4005$ captions using nine embedding models (Table~\ref{tab:embedding-comparison}).
 Intra-domain similarity was consistently higher ($0.59-0.78$) than inter-domain similarity ($0.23-0.54$), with large effect sizes (Cohen’s $d > 3.26$).
 Near-duplicates (cosine $>0.95$) were rare, with an average of $2.3\%$ of pairs.
 Even within domains, similarity showed non-trivial variance, indicating that \textbf{captions are not rigid templates but semantically varied}.